Pope Francis Fast Facts

 March 19, 2013 - Pope Francis is inaugurated before a crowd of tens of thousands in St. Peter's Square.

-March 23, 2013 - Pope Francis flies to Castel Gandolfo to meet with Pope Emeritus Benedict XVI.
+March 23, 2013 - Francis flies to Castel Gandolfo to meet with Benedict XVI.
 The Vatican says this is the first time in the history of the church that the current pope has met with his predecessor.

-March 26, 2013 - The Vatican announces that Pope Francis has decided to continue staying in a suite in the Vatican hotel instead of moving into the papal apartment.
+March 26, 2013 - The Vatican announces that Francis has decided to continue staying in a suite in the Vatican hotel instead of moving into the papal apartment.

-April 13, 2013 - It is announced that an international council of eight cardinals has been appointed to advise Pope Francis in reforming the Catholic Church.
+April 13, 2013 - It is announced that an international council of eight cardinals has been appointed to advise Francis in reforming the Catholic Church.

-July 29, 2013 - During his first news conference Pope Francis makes the statement, "If someone is gay and he searches for the Lord and has good will, who am I to judge?" while discussing the gay and lesbian community within the church.
+July 29, 2013 - During his first news conference Francis makes the statement, "If someone is gay and he searches for the Lord and has good will, who am I to judge?" while discussing the gay and lesbian community within the church.

-September 19, 2013 - An interview is released in which Pope Francis says that the church has the right to express its opinions but not to "interfere spiritually" in the lives of gays and lesbians.
+September 19, 2013 - An interview is released in which Francis says that the church has the right to express its opinions but not to "interfere spiritually" in the lives of gays and lesbians.

-November 26, 2013 - Pope Francis releases "Evangelii Gaudium" (The Joy of the Gospel), an 85-page call for the church to rethink some traditions.
+November 26, 2013 - Francis releases "Evangelii Gaudium" (The Joy of the Gospel), an 85-page call for the church to rethink some traditions.

-December 11, 2013 - Pope Francis is named Time magazine's person of the year.
+December 11, 2013 - Francis is named Time magazine's person of the year.

-December 24, 2013 - The pope visits with Pope Emeritus Benedict XVI at the monastery Mater Ecclesia, where the Benedict XVI lives.
+December 24, 2013 - The pope visits with the former pope at the monastery Mater Ecclesia, where Benedict XVI lives.
 Francis later visits children in a local hospital.

-December 24-25, 2013 - At St. Peter's Basilica, Pope Francis celebrates his first midnight mass as head of the Roman Catholic Church.
+December 24-25, 2013 - At St. Peter's Basilica, Francis celebrates his first midnight mass as head of the Roman Catholic Church.

-December 25, 2013 - From the basilica's balcony facing St. Peter's Square, the pope delivers his Christmas message and blessing to a crowd of 70,000.

-March 5, 2014 - In a newspaper interview, Pope Francis reaffirms the Catholic Church's opposition to same-sex marriage, but suggests that it could support some types of civil unions.
+March 5, 2014 - In a newspaper interview, Francis reaffirms the Catholic Church's opposition to same-sex marriage, but suggests that it could support some types of civil unions.

 April 27, 2014 - Presides over the Canonization of Blesseds, installing popes John XXIII and John Paul II as saints.
-Pope Emeritus Benedict XVI attends the ceremony as a guest.
+Benedict XVI attends the ceremony as a guest.

-July 7, 2014 - In a homily given during a private Mass with six victims of church sexual abuse, Pope Francis apologizes for the abuse and asks for forgiveness, pledging that Catholic bishops "will be held accountable" for failing to protect children.

-August 30, 2015 - Pope Francis announces that priests around the world will be able to forgive the "sin of abortion" during the Catholic Church's "Year of Mercy" beginning on December 8 and ending on November 20, 2016.
+August 30, 2015 - Francis announces that priests around the world will be able to forgive the "sin of abortion" during the Catholic Church's "Year of Mercy" beginning on December 8 and ending on November 20, 2016.

 September 8, 2015 - The Vatican announces reforms to the legal structures Catholics must follow to achieve marital nullity.